Hilary Mantel - A Great British Writer

 The borderline which separates truth and reality is not much apparent in our life.
 It is similar in the matter of history and fantasies in imaginative literature.
 Hilary mantel's works – from memoirs to historical fiction – presents the human life as a whole with its idiosyncrasies and unavoidable tragedies.

 Hilary Mantel - The Only Woman Writer Who Won the Booker Prize Twice, The Only British Writer who Won Booker Prize Twice

 Hilary Mantel's fame reached its Zenith when she won the second Man Booker Prize in 2012 for Bring Up The Bodies, a historical fiction which is a sequel to the Wolf Hall, another fictionalized history which won her the first Booker Prize.
-Mantel's records put her in a unique place in the literary history as she is the.
-The third part of the work is under writing as the author says.
+Mantel's records put her in a unique place in the literary history as she is the first woman who won Booker Prize twice.
+The third part of the trilogy is The Mirror & The Light ( 2020.)

 Thomas Cromwell's legacy